St Mary's University, Twickenham: Library

 The university library is at the centre of the Strawberry Hill campus, providing study and IT facilities which are open 24/7 for current students and staff, as well as housing print resources for most disciplines active within the university.
 The university's Doctoral College and associated facilities for postgraduate research students are also based in the library.
 St Mary's Library has a print book collection of approximately 79,000 volumes.
 In addition it provides access to around 570,000 e-books and 86,000 e-journals for staff and students.

 Sport facilities

-The facilities below are used by staff, students, professional athletes and teams and community groups.
+The universities sports facilities are used by staff, students, professional athletes and teams and community groups.
 These facilities formed part of the pre-Games training camp used by Olympic athletes and officials from 10 national teams in the run up to London 2012.

 In 1999, St Mary's acquired 15.8 acre of land near Teddington Lock.
-This was named Teddington Lock Sports Campus and now features a mixture of playing fields, all-weather pitches and parking.
+This was named Teddington Lock Sports Campus and features a mixture of playing fields, all-weather pitches and parking.

 Sports centre

 Seb Coe opening St Mary's £8.5 million Sports Centre.

-In 2011 Lord Coe officially opened St Mary's new £8.5 million sports centre, which received £500,000 of National Lottery funding from Sport England.
+In 2011, Lord Coe opened St Mary's new sports centre.
 A new building was constructed to create a single centre linking new facilities to the existing tennis hall and original 1960s sports block, which underwent refurbishment in 2010.